-This study was a cross-sectional survey which was conducted in the dental section of Multan Medical and Dental College Multan after permission from Ethical Committee where forty demonstrators were included in the study.
+This study was a cross-sectional survey which was conducted in the dental section of Multan Medical and Dental College Multan where forty demonstrators were included in the study.
 Data was collected by random sampling.
-After taking informed consent a questionnaire was filled by the participants.
+After taking from IRB permission and informed consent a questionnaire was filled by the participants.
 All the demonstrators of dental department working at time of this research were included in our study.

-This questionnaire encompassed closed ended interrogations associated with awareness/ knowledge as well as cross infection control practice, sterilization, asepsis, and various techniques for protection of healthcare personal (PPE), vaccination status of the Hepatitis B virus, and usage of PPE while treating the HBV /HIV infected folks.
+questionnaire encompassed closed interrogations associated with awareness/ knowledge as well as cross infection control practice, sterilization, asepsis, and various techniques for protection of healthcare personal (PPE), vaccination status of the Hepatitis B virus, and usage of PPE while treating the HBV /HIV infected folks.
 Results obtained from participants were collected and tabulated.